ltw-webdev-6/curriculum/web-app-overview.md

       **Code all the screens and make the app feel functional**

       - Write all the CSS & HTML for each screen
-      - Use Jekyll to automate away the duplicate HTML
+      - Use pattern libraries & Jekyll to automate away the duplicate HTML
       - Work on unique Git branches
       - Use Issues to assign tasks to each other